-After several months of discussion between associations, the French government, delphinariums and the National Natural History Museum, Segolene Royal (the Secretary of Environment) finally took the decision concerning cetaceans by signing a bylaw on Wednesday May 3rd.
+After several months of discussion between the associations, the French government, delphinariums and the National Natural History Museum, Segolene Royal (the French Minister of Environment) finally took a stand concerning cetaceans by signing an interministerial decree on Wednesday May 3rd.

-Published this Saturday May 6th in the Journal Officiel, it replaces the 1981 law in order to propose new standards for the well-being of the animal and is a good surprise: one of the goal is to forbid the reproduction of orcas and dolphins held captive in France.
+Published this Saturday May 6th in the Journal Officiel, it replaces the 1981 law in order to propose new standards for the animal well-being and causes a great surprise: one its goals is to forbid the reproduction of orcas and dolphins kept in captivity in France.

-The last ones were not expected to be on the list and were secretly added at the last moment by the Secretary.
-According to the bylaw:
+Dolphins were not expected to be on the list and were secretly added at the last moment by the Minister.
+According to the decree:

 The reproduction of orcas and dolphins currently held in France is forbidden from now on.
 Only orcas and dolphins currently and regularly held can be kept without having new births.

 This means that parks will not be able to acquire new orcas or dolphins in the future.
-This announcement is good for the cetaceans’ protection held captive in aquatic parks such as Marineland, Asterix Park, Planète Sauvage (Wild Planet), or Moora Dolphin Center.
+This announcement is good for the protection of cetaceans held captive in aquatic parks such as Marineland, Asterix Park, Planète Sauvage (Wild Planet), or Moora Dolphin Center.

-Stop using chlorine in pools: this measure will end the ocular and skin problems for orcas and dolphins.
+Stop using chlorine in pools: this measure will end the eye and skin problems experienced by orcas and dolphins.